THEBEST7192/spotify-tierlist/README.md

 A web application that allows you to create tier lists from your Spotify playlists.
 Organize your favorite songs into tiers (S, A, B, C, D, E, F or your own) using a drag-and-drop interface, and get personalized song recommendations based on your tier rankings.

+I am hosting the latest version of the project here: [tierlistsforspotify.party](https://tierlistsforspotify.party)

+I have not recived extended qouta yet, so I will have to manually approve accounts that can use the API, so if you want to use it please message me on Discord (@thebest7192) or host it yourself.

 ## Features

 - Connect with your Spotify account